rucinskimaciej/tapsterbot/doc/robot-api.md

-# Alt-API of Tapser robot
+# API of Tapser robot

 ### About files

 Discovered files:
 - calibrate.js
 	.. see HTTP client
 - robot_http_client.js
 	.. definitions of URL for agnles, positions, claibration data, tap...
 - bot.js
 	.. definitionss of URL for arc, circle, welcome and go
 - json-api.md
 	.. details about methods of bot.js

 ### HTTP methods in use